 DIY Ducted Heating Cleaning

 Cleaning your ducted heating should be a relatively routine and easy task to complete.
-However, if you’re not comfortable with the job, then you can always call a heating and air conditioning professional to assist you.
+However, if you’re not comfortable with the job, then you can always call a heating and cooling professional to recommend the right company to clean or service your system.
 As the parent of the household, it’s wise to ensure that you do a regular check on the ducts to confirm the kids haven’t put toys or crayons in it that may create a jam or clog.
 You’ll likely end up creating more issues and having to spend more money if you have a clogged duct and create an unhealthy environment for your system to run.
 Below are steps you can follow to clean your ducted heating in the summer.

 - Fit your system with a good-quality air filter and change it twice yearly.